-- 35G.
-(1) A person habitually resident in a Convention country who wishes to adopt a child who is habitually resident in Guyana shall apply to the central authority of that Convention country. - (2) If the central authority of that Convention country is satisfied that the applicant is eligible and suited to adopt, it shall prepare a report on the applicant in accordance with the requirements of the Convention and any prescribed requirements and transmit the report to the Central Authority. - (3) If an eligible and suitable child is available for adoption, the Central Authority will prepare a report on the child in accordance with the requirements of the Convention and any prescribed requirements and forward it to the central authority of the receiving Convention country.
+- 35F.
+(1) A person habitually resident in a Convention country who wishes to adopt a child who is habitually resident in Guyana shall apply to the central authority of that Convention country. - (2) If the central authority of that Convention country is satisfied that the applicant is eligible and suited to adopt, it shall prepare a report on the applicant in accordance with the requirements of the Convention and any prescribed requirements and transmit the report to the Central Authority. - (3) If an eligible and suitable child is available for adoption, the Central Authority shall prepare a report on the child in accordance with the requirements of the Convention and any prescribed requirements and forward it to the central authority of the receiving Convention country.

-- (4) If the Central Authority and the central authority of the receiving Convention country both agree to the adoption, the Central Authority shall refer the application for adoption together with all relevant documents and the reports contemplated in subsections (2) and (3) to the Agency to be processed and assessed by the Agency and the Board in accordance with the provisions of this Act and any rules and regulations made under this Act. - (5) The Court may make an order for the adoption of the child if the requirements of section 17 regarding persons who may adopt a child are complied with and the Court has considered the restrictions imposed by section 18, is satisfied in accordance with section 23 and has determined that- - (a) the adoption is in the best interests of the child; - (b) the child is in Guyana; - (c) the child is not prevented from leaving Guyana- - (i) under the laws of Guyana; or - (ii) because of a court order; - (d) the arrangements for the adoption of the child are in accordance with the requirements of the Convention and any prescribed requirements; - (e) the Central Authority and the central authority of the receiving Convention country have agreed to the adoption of the child and have not withdrawn consent.
+- (4) If the Central Authority and the central authority of the receiving Convention country both agree to the adoption, the Central Authority shall process and assess the documents and reports contemplated in subsections (2) and (3) in accordance with the provisions of this Act and any subsidiary legislation made under this Act. - (5) The Court may make an order for the adoption of the child if the requirements of section 17 regarding persons who may adopt a child are complied with and the Court having considered the restrictions imposed by section 18, is satisfied in accordance with section 23 and has determined that- - (a) the adoption is in the best interests of the child; - (b) the child is in Guyana; - (c) the child is not prevented from leaving Guyana- - (i) under the laws of Guyana; or - (ii) because of a court order; - (d) the arrangements for the adoption of the child are in accordance with the requirements of the Convention and any prescribed requirements; - (e) the Central Authority and the central authority of the receiving Convention country have agreed to the adoption of the child and have not withdrawn consent.

 Issue of adoption compliance certificate by Central Authority.
-35H.
-Where the Court makes an order approving the adoption of a child the Central Authority shall issue an adoption compliance certificate in accordance with Article 23 of the Convention.
+35G.
+Where the Court makes an order approving the adoption of a child, the Central Authority shall issue an adoption compliance certificate in accordance with Article 23 of the Convention.

 Adoption of child from convention country by person in Guyana.
+35H.
+(1) A person habitually resident in Guyana who wishes to adopt a child habitually resident in a convention country shall apply to the Central Authority.

-- 35I.
-(1) A person habitually resident in Guyana who wishes to adopt a child habitually resident in a convention country shall apply to the Central Authority. - (2) If the Central Authority is satisfied that the applicant is suitable and eligible to adopt a child, the Central Authority shall prepare a report on that person in accordance with the requirements of the Convention and any prescribed requirements and trasmit the report to the central authority of the convention country concerned. - (3) if an adoptable child is available for adoption, the central authority of the convention country concerned shall prepare a report on the child in accordance with the requirements of the Convention and transmit it to the Central Authority; and - (4) If the Central Authority and the central authority of the convention country concerned both agree to the adoption, the central authority in that country shall refer the application for adoption for the necessary consent in that country.
+- (2) If the Central Authority is satisfied that the applicant is suitable and eligible to adopt a child, the Central Authority shall prepare a report on that person in accordance with the requirements of the Convention and any prescribed requirements and transmit the report to the central authority of the Convention country concerned. - (3) If an adoptable child is available for adoption, the central authority of the Convention country concerned shall prepare a report on the child in accordance with the requirements of the Convention and transmit it to the Central Authority. - (4) If the Central Authority and the central authority of the Convention country concerned both agree to the adoption, the central authority in that country shall refer the application for adoption for the necessary consent in that country.

 Recognition of adoption certificate from Convention country.
-35J.
-Subject to section 35K, an adoption compliance certificate by the central authority of another Convention country made in accordance with the Convention shall be recognised and effective in Guyana, from the day the certificate became effective in that Convention country.
+35I.
+Subject to section 35J, an adoption compliance certificate by the central authority of another Convention country made in accordance with the Convention shall be recognised and effective in Guyana, from the day the certificate became effective in that Convention country.